nykajak/quake/README.md

 - In the third terminal launch redis, using default port.
 - In the fourth terminal run`./scripts/beat_run.ps1` to boot up celery beat.
 - In the fifth terminal run`./scripts/worker_run.ps1` to start the celery worker.
+- Go to http://localhost:5173 to view the application

 # Other info
 - The manage_db.py requires a backend/api/database.json file to setup and backup the current database state.